hitochan777/forest_aligner/README.md

    outputs of the models learned in the first round.
 You do this with the --inverse and --inverse_dev flags.

-  (a) Run forest-aligner in --align mode and align your training data and then dev data with the
-      source-tree model you've learned.
+  1. Run forest-aligner in --align mode and align your training data and then dev data with the source-tree model you've learned.

-  (b) Flip the alignment links to f-e format and supply these to your next target-tree
-      training with --inverse and --inverse_dev, e.g.:
+  2. Flip the alignment links to f-e format and supply these to your next target-tree training with --inverse and --inverse_dev, e.g.:

+      ```
-      nile.py --e train.e --f train.f --a train.a.f-e --inverse train-st.a.f-e ... etc.
+      python aligner.py --e train.e --f train.f --a train.a.f-e --inverse train-st.a.f-e ... etc.
+      ```

       forest-aligner will fire features to softly enforce agreement between the two models.

-  (c) Analogously, for your next source-tree model, flip the aligned 1-best alignments
-      of your training and dev data from the target-tree model to e-f format, and supply it to forest-aligner with the --inverse and --inverse_dev flags:
+  2. Analogously, for your next source-tree model, flip the aligned 1-best alignments of your training and dev data from the target-tree model to e-f format, and supply it to forest-aligner with the --inverse and --inverse_dev flags:

+      ```
-      nile.py --e train.f --f train.e --a train.e.e-f --inverse train-tt.a.e-f ... etc.
+      python aligner.py --e train.f --f train.e --a train.e.e-f --inverse train-tt.a.e-f ... etc.
+      ```

 ============================================
 VI.
 Testing
 ============================================